nunchuk-io/docs/primary-key-accounts.md

        "signature": "${signature}"
    }

    # Response really depends on the server implementation.
-But usually, it's a access_token, token type and expiration time.
+But usually, it includes an access_token, token type and expiration time.
    < {"access_token": "thisisanaccess_token", "token_type": "Bearer", "expires_in": 3600}
    ```